eliotmuirgrid/iguana63_documentation/affiliates/i.md

 - **Assistance with Complex Procurement Processes:** For organizations navigating detailed or intricate procurement requirements—such as extensive documentation, industry-specific compliance, or additional verification steps (e.g., [ESG paperwork](esg.md) or similar)—our affiliates have the expertise to guide you through these challenges efficiently and accurately.

 - **Comprehensive Consulting Services:** Affiliates offer customized consulting to address unique integration, implementation, or workflow needs, ensuring every organization's specific business challenges are met.
+People need [code](code.md) written.

 - **Tailored Service Level Agreements (SLAs):** For clients seeking elevated or more granular support, affiliates can design bespoke SLAs with detailed response times, escalation protocols, and performance guarantees for greater operational confidence.